Everything You Need to Know About Macular Degeneration

 Macular degeneration is a disease that destroys the macula, which is the central portion of the retina.
 When the disease progresses, it impairs central vision.
 It very rarely causes complete blindness.
 Although most cases are age-related macular degeneration, it is possible for a person to develop it for other reason such as negative lifestyle habits like smoking and consuming a poor diet.
 Most people who develop macular degeneration develop it when they turn over the age of 60 years old.
 Genetics appears to play a role as well.

-Wet macular degeneration is the other type of age-related macular degeneration.
-This particular disease is one of the retinal diseases that cause blurred vision or a blind spot in your field of vision.
+- Wet Macular Degeneration: Wet macular degeneration is an age-related retinal disease that causes blurred vision or blind spots in your field of vision.
 In most cases, it’s caused by an abnormal blood vessel that leaks blood or fluid into the macula.
-It’s also possible that the vision problems you’re experiencing are from a macular hole, which the optometrist can determine and treat accordingly.
+It is also possible that the vision problems you’re experiencing are from a macular hole, which an optometrist can diagnose and treat accordingly.

 How is Macular Degeneration Treated?